This integration is powered by Singer's GitLab tap. For support, visit the GitHub repo or join the Singer Slack.

 Step 3: Define the historical replication start date

 The Sync Historical Data setting defines the starting date for your GitLab integration.
-This means that:
+This means that data equal to or newer than this date will be replicated to your data warehouse.

 Change this setting if you want to replicate data beyond GitLab’s default setting of 1 year.
 For a detailed look at historical replication jobs, check out the Syncing Historical SaaS Data guide.